anders-biostat/sleepwalk/index.md

 This is single-cell transcriptomics data from the "CiteSeq" paper (Stoeckius et al., *Simultaneous epitope and transcriptome measurement in single cells*, [Nature Methods, 14:865](https://doi.org/10.1038/nmeth.4380), 2017).
 Each point is a cell from a human cord blood sample.
 A two-dimensional [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) embedding was obtained by running a [Seurat workflow](https://satijalab.org/seurat/multimodal_vignette.html).
-Gene expression values were normalised and scaled.
-[PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) was performed and all but the first 13 principal components were omitted to reduce noise level.
-After that tSNE was used to further reduce number of dimensions and get a 2D visualisation.
+Gene expression values were normalised and scaled, [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) was performed and all but the first 13 principal components were omitted to reduce noise levels.
+After that, tSNE was used to further reduce the number of dimensions and get a 2D visualisation.

 <div class="aspect-ratio">
 	<iframe src="examples/single_emb.html"></iframe>